HumanCellAtlas/dcp-community/rfcs/text/0000-application-monitoring-for-ga.md

 ## Motivation

-Monitoring the distributed systems [enables operators](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/#why-monitor-pWsBTZ) to analyze long-term trends in system performance, compare experiments against a baseline, alert on failures, and conduct retrospective analysis on systems (debugging).
+Monitoring distributed systems [enables operators](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/#why-monitor-pWsBTZ) to analyze long-term trends in system performance, compare experiments against a baseline, alert on failures, and conduct retrospective analysis on systems (debugging).
 These abilities are critical to keeping software correct and available.

 ### User Stories